 You can quickly see where this is likely going...

-Most athletes will unfortunately fall into this trap of having no where to go, no Exit Strategy or further guidance and support.
+Most athletes will unfortunately fall into this trap of having no where to go, no further guidance and support or no Exit Strategy.

 For the competitive individual this can lead to devastating results and further the likelihood of:

 👉 post comp 'blues' & depression

 👉 social physique anxiety

 One way to mitigate most of these pitfalls alongside coaching support is by implementing a Reverse or Recovery Diet post competition.
 A Reverse or Recovery diet is one of the best ways to improve:

 👉 Click for more on Reverse Dieting 101.